jimboslicee/AnotherHaloServerBrowser/README.md

 # How It Works

-This project uses SignalR.
-It is used to delegate all updates on the backend rather than the client polling at an interval for updates.
+I wanted to play with SignalR and this project idea came from that desire.
+It is used to delegate all updates on the backend rather than the client polling at an interval.
+It makes sense because the client will not be acting as an active user requesting data from an API, rather they are a passive user taking in all the info the server gives them.

-The devs from the unofficial Halo Online game have a backend that act as a master server list containing all the host's servers.
+The community devs from the unofficial Halo Online game have a backend that act as a master server list containing all the host's servers.

 This application will ping that master server list for a JSON response every 30 seconds (to avoid flooding) and update the server list held in cache.
 Servers are also removed when differences are compared.
 (A foreseeable issue is that a closed server will continue to be present for another 30 seconds)

-In each JSON response is a string array of IP addresses of servers being hosted.
+Each JSON response is a string array of IP addresses of servers being hosted.

 Example (these should not be real host IP addresses, any actual connection made is a coincidence):
 ```